-Austin is perhaps one of the most fun cities for the younger generation.
+Austin is perhaps one of the most fun cities for the younger generation, and one of the ultimate travel insentive ideas.
 An active music scene, a bar and restaurant ecosystem that is the envy of the nation, and comfortably warm temperatures will make the Lone Star State’s capital city a highly-coveted prize.

 As we said before, Austin has an incredibly deep food culture, full of Mexican and American favorites that any meat-lover will enjoy.
 That’s what makes it one of the best places offer as a travel incentive.
 One of the best ways to experience this is with the Austin Eats Food Tour.
 Exploring several parts of the Downtown and South Congress sections of the city, your top performer is sure to enjoy the wide range of options—and plentiful libations—that this food tour can offer.